Prado (footballer, born 1999)

-Sara Bilumbu Luvunga (born 12 September 1999), known as Prado, is an Angolan footballer who plays as a midfielder for CD 1º de Agosto and the Angola women's national team.
+Sara Bilumbu Luvunga (born 12 September 1999), known as Prado, is an Angolan footballer who plays as a midfielder for LINAFF club TP Mazembe and the Angola national team.

 Club career

 Prado has played for Progresso Associação do Sambizanga and 1º de Agosto in Angola.

 International career

 Prado capped for Angola at senior level during two COSAFA Women's Championship editions (2020 and 2021).